 Mp=w2L2+xi2+⎢x>0Pxi Eq.
-15
+16

-With the values of M, V, and H known, the internal loadings of the arch can be determine by considering a section of the arch as shown in Figure 6.
+With the values of M, V, and H known (V being half the total applied vertical load), the internal loadings of the arch can be determined by considering a section of the arch as shown in Figure 6.
 Because of the symmetry of loading, only one half of the arch need be considered.

 Figure 6